Bachelor of Arts in

 WHAT WILL I STUDY?

-This course introduces the student to the multi-disciplinary nature of the theories of communication and their applications in interpersonal, group, organizational, intercultural, and mass communication situations.
+This course introduces the student to the multi-disciplinary nature of the theories of communication and their applications in interpersonal, group, organizational, intercultural, mass, and new media communication situations.Â

 Principles and strategies on how to develop an evidence-based and results-oriented communication campaign plan.
 It covers the planning process, elements of a communication plan, and measuring effects and impacts.
 The campaign may refer to public information and education, advocacy, social mobilization, and similar communication-related programs.

-This course focuses on the principles and practices of journalism, which involves a discussion of the functions of the newspaper: the sequence of news, news gathering and reporting, publication, editorial policies and standards, etc. The emphasis of the course is on Philippine journalism applied to print, online, and broadcast media.
+This course focuses on the principles and ethical practices of journalism, which involves a discussion of the functions and evolution of the newspaper or news agencies: the sequence of news, news gathering and reporting, publication, editorial policies and standards, storytelling formats, etc. The emphasis of the course is on Philippine journalism applied to print, online, and broadcast media.Â

-This course is concerned with the understanding of the nature of television as a medium of communication, and its production techniques and processes.
-Students are given the chance to study various program types and to produce these programs.
+This course is focused on the nature of television as a medium of communication, and its production techniques and processes.
+It offers a comprehensive understanding of the fundamental skills needed in TV production.
+Topics include videography, audio, lighting, editing, writing, interviewing, studio directing, and on-camera performance.
+Collaborative teamwork is emphasized as students create a variety of studio and field content.
+Students are given the chance to study various program types and to produce these programs.Â

 This course is a detailed study of the theory and practice of advertising.
 The preparation and implementation of concepts to media discourse are comprehensively discussed and taught in this course.
-Students are given the opportunity to prepare workable advertising programs.
+Students are given the opportunity to prepare workable advertising plans/campaigns.Â

 This course is an introduction to the basic concepts, principles, and practices of public relations and its applications to education, government, business and industry, and other institutions.
-Practical applications to cases drawn from the context of Philippine public relations are discussed.
-The course also includes the application of communication theories to public relations, and the orientation on the role of public relations person as a change-agent.
+Practical applications to cases drawn from the context of Philippine public relations covering image and brand PR, crisis PR, and corporate social responsibility PR, are discussed.
+The course also includes the application of communication theories to public relations, and the orientation on the role of a public relations person as a change agent.Â

-This is an introductory course on film, in which film theories and film history are studied.
-The students are introduced to the language and grammar of film and are given the chance to apply the acquired knowledge through a final production output.
+This is an introductory course on film, in which film theories are studied and practiced.
+The students are introduced to the language and grammar of film and will apply the acquired knowledge through a five-minute final production output.
+The course provides hands-on training on scriptwriting, camera work, set design, location management, lighting, directing, and editing.Â

-This course deals with organizational principles and practices related to the management of communication functions.
-The emphasis is on the management of human, financial, material, and information resources.
-This course will also allow the students to manage media enterprises, such as production and publishing houses, design studios, and other entrepreneurial fields.
+This course deals with organizational principles and practices related to the management of key functional areas of a communication/media/creative industry-related enterprise.
+The emphasis is on the planning, leading, organizing, and controlling of human, financial, material, and information resources.Â

-An interdisciplinary course which seeks to examine the phenomenon of communication for development, the theories, concepts, approaches, and methodologies utilized by various agencies involved in the process of development and promotion of change, through communication.
-It seeks to study the basic communication policies and strategies related to the modernization and national development of Developing countries.
+It is an interdisciplinary course which seeks to examine the phenomenon of communication for development; the theories, concepts, approaches, and methodologies utilized by various agencies involved in the process of development and promotion of change, through communication.
+It seeks to study the basic communication policies and strategies related to the modernization and national development of developing countries.
+The production of a community’s Communication for Development Plan is a requirement of the course.Â

-It involves the process of communicating effectively with valuable stakeholders prior to, during, and after the onset of risk situations.
-It also seeks to familiarize students with communication strategies used in humanitarian aid operations, which contribute to the protection of people and property in times of disasters or emergencies.
+The course looks at the importance of effective and timely communication with valuable stakeholders prior to, during, and after the onset of risk situations.
+It also seeks to familiarize students with communication strategies used in humanitarian aid operations, which contribute to the protection of people and property in times of disasters or emergencies.Â

-Total Program Units: 146 units
+Total Program Units: 158 units

 General Education: 65